Admissions Categories & Program Options

 Work/Life Experience Applicants

-Work/Life Experience applicant category is open to those who seek admission where their work/life experience provides a strong basis for inclusion in the incoming class but they either do not have the required number of academic credits to be eligible for the General category; or they have the required number of academic credits but based on their academic record alone, they would not be competitive in the General category.
+The Work/Life Experience applicant category is open to those who seek admission and whose work/life experience provides a strong basis for inclusion in the incoming class.
+These candidates may not have the required number of academic credits to be eligible for the General category; or have the required number of academic credits but based on their academic record alone, they would not be competitive in the General category.

 • have been raising children or caring for sick relatives